Four Rivers Community School

-Four Rivers Community School (4RCC, Escuela Comunitaria Cuatro Ríos) is a K-12 charter school in Ontario, Oregon.
+Four Rivers Community School (4RCC, Escuela Comunitaria Cuatro Ríos) is a K-12 charter school in Ontario, Oregon, United States.

 The Oregon Board of Education sponsors Four Rivers.

 History

 It began operations in 2003.
 Initially the entity establishing the school negotiated with the Ontario School District 8C's school board, but the negotiations were unsuccessful, and the charter school got authorization from the State of Oregon.

 In 2013 it had 250 students.
 80% of the students were of ethnic backgrounds other than non-Hispanic white, and 80% of the students were classified as being from families with low incomes.
 Based on these metrics, the school was one of the charter elementaries in Oregon with the highest ethnic diversity levels.